-It is odd attempting to say or write what I truly think.
-What I end up saying or writing is a summary hodgepodge of the waves of thought that ebb and flow through my mind.
+Can you say what you think, or even think what you know?
+Honestly, I have found it impossible to say, write, or think about what I intuitively know.
+What I end up with is a hodgepodge summary of the waves of intuition that ebb and flow through my mind.
 There are too many caveats to mention, too many angles to report, too many possibilities to entertain.
-Yet, I end up speaking and writing.
+Yet, I end up thinking, speaking and writing.

-The queer nature of this connection between speaking or writing and thinking are at least partly reflected in chapter 56, One who knows does not speak; one who speaks does not know.
-Perhaps the main difficulty is the ‘mysterious sameness’ referred to later in that chapter.
-The process of nailing down thoughts, whether spoken or written, requires discerning and highlighting differences.
-However, focusing on differences misses the ‘big picture’ and leaves us blind, like the Blind Men and an Elephant parable.
-Chapter 10 also hints at this: When your discernment penetrates the four quarters, are you capable of not knowing anything?
+Chapter 56’s, One who knows does not speak; one who speaks does not know sums up the queer nature of this disconnect between intuition and speaking, writing, and thinking.
+The root of this problem lies in the ‘mysterious sameness’ referred to later in chapter 56.
+The process of nailing down thoughts, speaking and writing requires discerning and highlighting differences.
+However, focusing on differences misses the intuitive ‘big picture’ and we end up beating around the bush.
+Accordingly, chapter 10 notes, When your discernment penetrates the four quarters, are you capable of not knowing anything?

-The Tao Te Ching’s words of warning about names, words, knowing and speaking are just that, warnings.
-They are not proscription on using language as such.
-Our troubles begin when we turn that ebb and flow mish-mash into hard and fast belief.
-Why?
+The Tao Te Ching’s observations on naming, thinking, speaking are not a proscription on using language, as such.
+Our trouble only begins when we convert waves of intuition into hard and fast belief.
+Why do this?
 We feel an innate need for certainty.
 Being left hanging in the balance feels dreadful.
 We want solid cognitive ground on which to stand.
-Ironically, this attempt to nail down the indistinct and shadowy, leads us to chapter 71’s warning Not to know yet to think that one knows will lead to difficulty, or more literally, Realizing I don’t’ know is better; not knowing this knowing is disease.
+Ironically, this attempt to nail down reality’s truth leads us to chapter 71’s warning, Not to know yet to think that one knows will lead to difficulty, or more literally, Realizing I don’t’ know is better; not knowing this knowing is disease.